andres2203/World_Water_Stats/README.md

-# Efects of Climate Change on Water Ressources
+# Effects of Climate Change on Water Resources
 Analysis and statistics on temperature and water consumption

 **Project Nr.
 2 in IRONHACK, Nov.
 2019**